Quasi-Periodic Solutions For Nonlinear Klein-Gordon Equations

-The nonlinear matrix equation (2.2) is now ready to be solved iteratively.
+There exists $\beta\in (0, p/4Cd)$, such that for all $x, y$, such that $|x-y|>1/\beta^2$, iterating the bounds in (4.15) and using (4.2) to estimate the last, the $(r+1)$th term produces (4.3). $\square$ \enddemo \subheading{4.2.
+The first approximate solution} The nonlinear matrix equation (2.2) is now ready to be solved iteratively.
 The solution $u$ is held fixed on $\Cal S$: The set $\Cal S$ is the domain of the $Q$-equations and is used to solve for the frequencies.
-The first iteration was solved in sect.~ 3.
+The $Q$-equations were solved in sect.~ 3.
 To solve the $P$-equations, restrict the domain to